Complaints about health and social services

 Information on complaints and supervision in social welfare and health care

 The supervisory authorities are the National Supervisory Authority for Welfare and Health Valvira and the Regional State Administrative Agencies.
-A wellbeing services county is considered a supervisory authority only in the context of the supervision of private social services under the Act on Private Social Services.

 A Regional State Administrative Agency supervises the legality of the provision of social welfare and health care services and the services whose organisation is the responsibility of the wellbeing services counties in its area and provides guidance related to supervision.
 The Regional State Administrative Agency also supervises and steers the private social welfare and health care services that are not organised by a wellbeing services county.